What protection does the Landlord and Tenant Act 1954 provide to business tenants?

 A commercial landlord and tenant can agree to contract out of the security of tenure provisions.
 If a tenant states they wish to contract out of the Act’s provisions, the landlord has a statutory obligation to provide notice of at least 14 days to the tenant, explaining the consequences of forfeiting their right to security of tenure.
 If it is not possible to provide 14 days’ notice, the tenant is required to sign a statutory declaration stating they fully understand the consequences of their decision to contract out of the Act.

-If you waive your right to security of tenure, your landlord has no obligation to renew your lease when it expires.
+If you waive your right to security of tenure, your landlord has no obligation of a commercial lease renewal when it expires.

 How do I renew my commercial lease?

-To renew your lease, you need to inform your landlord 6-12 months prior to the lease’s expiry date that you wish to renew.
+To have a commercial lease renewal, you need to inform your landlord 6-12 months prior to the lease’s expiry date that you wish to renew.
 Make sure you state the terms of the lease, such as the amount of rent paid and the duration of the new lease in the renewal notice.

 Your landlord will have two months to dispute the granting of a new lease on one of the grounds listed below.

-Are there any situations where the landlord can refuse to renew a lease protected by security of tenure?
+Are there any situations where the landlord can refuse to renewing a commercial lease protected by security of tenure?

 Under the Act, a landlord can only refuse to grant a new lease in the following circumstances: